Trump didn't have authority to declassify secret nuclear weapons document, experts say - ExBulletin

 Trump didn’t have authority to declassify secret nuclear weapons document, experts say

-WASHINGTON, June 18 (Reuters) – Even when he was president, Donald Trump did not have the legal authority to declassify a U.S. document related to nuclear weapons he is accused of illegally possessing, security experts said. contrary to what former American presidents claim.
+WASHINGTON — Even when he was president, Donald Trump did not have the legal authority to declassify a U.S. document related to nuclear weapons he is accused of illegally possessing, security experts have said, contrary to claims former US presidents.

 The secret document, listed as number 19 in the indictment accusing Trump of endangering national security, can only be declassified under the Atomic Energy Act through a process that, by law, involves the Department of Energy and the Department of Defense.